 As previously mentioned, branding and marketing have a good deal of overlap, but, ultimately, they are two different concepts.

 At the end of the day, branding is what makes your company unique, it’s how you stand out from the crowd.
-It’s also what allows consumers to recognize and remember your brand.
+It’s also what allows consumers to recognize and remember your company.
 Therefore, it makes complete sense that branding comes first when dealing with these two important concepts.